 Blade Putters

-Blade putters are the most traditional and classic type of putter and have been popular for decades.
-Here's what you need to know about them:
+Blade putters are the most traditional type and have been popular for decades.

 Definition of Blade Putters